RestorationsSOS.com - Fire and Water Damage Restoration

-Clean, Dry, Repair and Disinfect Textiles
+Sunday, May 28, 2023Clean, Dry, Repair and Disinfect Textiles

 By Jim Brown

 Mold damaged clothes and textiles can, more often than not, be cleaned dried, repaired, and disinfected.
-As with old mold problems, it is extremely important to treat textiles immediately.
+As

-The following techniques are tested very useful to clean and disinfect moldy clothes, curtains, linens, and other fabric types.
+The following techniques have tested very useful to clean and disinfect moldy clothes, curtains, linens, and other fabric types.
 However, they take time so if your mold problem is a result of a flood or other water damage and other priorities require your attention, follow these "first aid" tips:

 - Remove the damaged textiles from any damaging environment.